openzim/zim-tools/README.md

 version by hand.

-If you want to install these dependencies locally, then ensure that meson (through `pkg-config`) will properly find them.
+If you want to install these dependencies locally, then ensure that meson (through `pkgconf` or `pkg-config`) will properly find them.

 Environment
 -------------

 The ZIM tools build using [Meson](https://mesonbuild.com/) version 0.43 or higher.
-Meson relies itself on Ninja, pkg-config and few other compilation tools.
+Meson relies itself on Ninja, Pkgconf and few other compilation tools.

 Install first the few common compilation tools:
 * Meson
 * Ninja
-* Pkg-config
+* Pkgconf or Pkg-config

 These tools should be packaged if you use a cutting edge operating system.
 If not, have a look to the [Troubleshooting](#Troubleshooting)